jiaoshihu/CAPs-LGBM/README.md

 For convenience, we strongly recommended users to install the Anaconda Python 3.8.5 (or above) in your local computer.

 # 3 Running
-Changing working dir to ATGPred-main, and then running the following command:
+Changing working dir to CAPs-LGBM-main, and then running the following command:

 python CAPs-LGBM.py -i test.fasta -o prediction_results.csv